 (Company Name)

-att the
+at the

 (Name of Project)

-1. I am the(Title)
+1. I am the (Title)

-(110)
+(Title)

 of

 (Company Name)

 and as such have the knowledge of the matters herein stated.

-2. is a (Company Name)
+2 (Company Name) is a

 (Company Name)

 (Choose one: Sole Proprietorship/Partnership/Corporation)

-with its head office located at
+with its head d office located at

 (Address)

-and has carried on a business as a contractor since or on about
+and has car ried on a business as a contractor since or on about

+,

-/ / / (Insert Date)
+• (Insert Date)

-3. (Company Name) has since / / / / / / / / / / / / / / / / / / /

-(Company Name) (Insert Date)
+3 has since / (Insert Date)

-had in place a Health and Safety Policy under section 25(2) J of Ontario's Occupational

-Health and Safety Act -R.S.O.
+• a Health and Safety Policy under section 25(2) J of Ontario's Occupational Safety Act -R.S.O.
 1990, c.O1. as amended (the "Act") and has developed

-and maintains on an annual basis, a program to implement the written Occupational
+ns on an annual basis, a program to implement the written Occupational

-Health and Safety Policy.
+Health and S Safety Policy.
 A copy of the policy is available for inspection upon request.

-······································
+4

-4. will employ for this project, a supervisor
+4 will employ for this project, a supervisor

-or supervisors who are competent persons as defined by section 1 (1) of the Ontario

-Construction Regulations and specifically the following person(s) who: are qualified because of knowledge, training and experience to organize the project
+• rs who are competent persons as defined by section 1 (1) of the Ontarion Regulations and specifically the following person(s) who:

-are qualified because of knowledge, training and experience to organize the project work and its performance.
+alified because of knowledge, training and experience to organize the project

+work a nd its performance.

-b) are familiar with the Act and Regulations for Construction Projects that apply to the
+• niliar with the Act and Regulations for Construction Projects that apply to the

-project work; and

-c) have knowledge of any potential or actual danger to health and safety at the project
+work; and nowledge of any potential or actual danger to health and safety at the project